Hisense A6N vs Samsung DU8002 (IPS)

 Yes

 Unfortunately, a major disappointment is the lack of support for Polish characters.
-This poses a big problem when playing materials with subtitles in Polish.
-This limitation significantly affects the comfort of watching films from local media.
+This causes a serious problem when playing content with Polish subtitles.
+This limitation significantly impacts the comfort of watching films from local media.

 Playing files from USB on the DU8002 television is at a very good level, similar to most Samsung models.
 The television handles most popular audio, video, and photo formats, making multimedia playback convenient and hassle-free.
 Support for Polish characters in subtitles and the ability to change the font colour are significant advantages that users who like to customise their experience will appreciate.
 Among minor drawbacks, one could mention the lack of support for the HEIC photo format, popular among Apple users.
 Nonetheless, playback of files from USB is at a very satisfactory level and should meet the expectations of most users.